 A 2000 metre ascent to Celendin, Peru

-This blog post was written in July 2010 as part of my bicycle touring trip from Alaska to Argentina.
+This blog post was written on the 23rd July 2010 as part of my bicycle touring trip from Alaska to Argentina.

 Yesterday's glorious 60 km descent had left me with a bit of a problem this morning.
 Namely, that I had to make all that height back up again.

 Of the few cyclists that have tackled this route, two groups had taken a ride instead of cycling, and one couple had split this next section to Celendin into two days.

 With a distance of 55 km and an elevation gain of just over 2000 metres, I knew that getting to Celendin within one day was do-able, but it was going to be an extremely tough day.

 Leaving at seven, I crossed the bridge, and started cycling uphill in the grinding gear – a gear I barely changed during the next 9 hours.
 The road was of slightly worse quality that that of the day before, although no where near as bad as the dirt roads in Ecuador.